darkoverlordofdata/Examples_Cocoa/README.md

 cp NesedahRik.theme ~/GNUstep/Library/Themes
 defaults write NSGlobalDomain GSTheme NesedahRik
 ```
-Modified to work on both macOS and GNUstep on FreeBSD and Linux
+Modified to work using GNUstep on FreeBSD and Linux